What do elliptical trainers do for your physique and longevity?

 The relationship

 At the same time, an elliptical is low‑impact.
 Low‑impact means your feet never leave the pedals, so there is no jarring heel strike like there is with running.
-Biomechanics studies show that elliptical trainers reduce impact and peak joint forces at the knee and hip compared with treadmill running, while still demanding similar effort from the muscles that extend your hip and knee.
+Biomechanics analyses generally report that elliptical trainers reduce impact and peak joint forces at the knee and hip compared with treadmill running, while still demanding similar effort from the muscles that extend your hip and knee.

 From a conditioning standpoint, what do elliptical trainers do for your heart?
-When intensity is matched by heart rate or perceived exertion, men reach oxygen consumption and calorie burn on an elliptical that is comparable to treadmill walking or running, which means the machine can fully count toward the 150–300 minutes per week of moderate‑to‑vigorous aerobic activity recommended for cardiovascular health.[1]
+According to the 2018 Physical Activity Guidelines for Americans (published in JAMA), adults should aim for 150–300 minutes per week of moderate-intensity aerobic activity, 75–150 minutes per week of vigorous activity, or an equivalent combination.[1]
+When intensity is matched by heart rate or perceived exertion, men can reach oxygen consumption and calorie burn on an elliptical that is comparable to treadmill walking or running, which means the machine can fully count toward that weekly aerobic dose.

 How it works